• Skip to primary navigation

 • Greek Yogurt

-As is, Instant Pot 15 bean and ham soup is a delightful and satisfying meal.
-It's truly something special when served with freshly grated Parmesan cheese, a light salad, and crusty bread.
-It's also delicious served with:
+As is, Instant Pot Bean Soup is a delightful meal.
+It's truly something special when served with freshly grated parmesan cheese, a light salad, and crusty bread.

 Storing & Freezing